 Now fold this last fold in so that everything is nice and neat.

 Take your alligator clips and slide them into the second two layers of fabric up against the last fold you made.
 This will hold your fabric tight on the roll without having to expand the small alligator clip too much.

 That is it!
 I am so excited about how nice and neat it looks.

 They stack perfectly on my shelf and keep it looking tidy, while still allowing me to see all of my fabric.
 I love it so much.

-Folding all of my stash only took a few hours, cost about $30 US and was weirdly relaxing.
+Folding all of my stash only took a few hours, was pretty cheap and was weirdly relaxing.
 I am hooked.
 It is how I plan to organize my fabric stash from here on out.
 I hope this was helpful for you as well.